sapcc/go-makefile-maker/README.md

 `goVersion` specifies the Go version that is used for jobs that require Go.
 `go-makefile-maker` will automatically retrieve the Go version from `go.mod` file and use that by default.

-`ignorePaths` specifies a list of filename patterns.
-Workflows will not trigger if a path name matches a pattern in this list.
-[More info][ref-onpushpull] and [filter pattern cheat sheet][ref-pattern-cheat-sheet].
-This option is not defined by default.

-**Note**: `ignorePaths` does not apply to CodeQL workflow, it is exempt from this global setting because a workflow's `paths-ignore` option can prevent Code Scanning annotating new alerts in your pull requests.

 #### `githubWorkflow.ci`